camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/03-post-query.html.md

   <tr>
     <td>involvedUser</td>
     <td>Only include tasks that the given user is involved in.
-    A user is involved in a task if there exists an identity link between task and user (e.g. the user is the assignee).</td>
+    A user is involved in a task if an identity link exists between task and user (e.g. the user is the assignee).</td>
   </tr>
   <tr>
     <td>unassigned</td>